 Studios must be cleaned by the maintenance department at two points during the year: between fall and spring semesters and over the summer.
-All furniture will be either kept or discarded each semester at the discretion of Rice Architecture (if it is kept clean and in good shape it is more likely to stay).
-Please note: each term has specific requirements.
+All furniture will either be kept or discarded each semester at the discretion of Rice Architecture (if it is kept clean and in good shape, it is more likely to stay).
+Each term has specific clean-up requirements.